danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

-This, then, is one reason to wonder about the word, for why does it have such scope?
+This is one reason to wonder about the word.
+For why does it have such scope?

 Another reason for wonder is that the word is used, typically,